RhinoSecurityLabs/cloudgoat/cloudgoat/scenarios/aws/s3_version_rollback_via_cfn/cheat_sheet.md

 ## Conclusion

-In this scenario, we:
+In this scenario, we are:
-1. **Identifying the vulnerability of the object lock + versioning combination.**
+1. **Identify vulnerabilities in object lock + version combination.**.
-    ->Object locking works for single objects, but it doesn't work when combined with versioning.
-S3 versioning is the concept of stacking objects rather than overwriting them when PutObject is used.
+- Object locking works on a single object, but not when combined with version management.
+S3 version management is the concept of stacking objects instead of overwriting them when using PutObject.
-2. **AWS Privilege Escalation** (privilege escalation) by creating a Cloudformation stack → Escalate privileges by linking explicitly denied permissions to permission boundaries.
+2. **AWS privilege escalation** (Create Lambda Function).
+- Escalate authority by creating CloudFormation stacks.
+→ Link IAM Role to Cloud information's vulnerable privileges.

-This walkthrough demonstrates a cloud security vulnerability involving S3 and permission boundaries, and shows how to create a role using a CloudFormation stack.
+This walkthrough shows cloud security vulnerabilities related to the setup of S3 and shows how to use the CloudFormation stack to generate Lambda functions.